Coccidioidomycosis

 • Posadas 1892

-Systemic fungal infection, mainly occurring in America.
+Systemic fungal infection occurring mainly in the Americas.

 • Southern USA, Central and South America